History of cheese: Ancient Mediterranean

+Post-Roman History: Europe, Asia and the Americas (500CE - 1800 CE)

-Post-Roman Europe
+Europe

 Most named cheeses known today were initially recorded in the late Middle Ages.
-The existence of cheddar has been recorded since the 1100s, the production of Parmesan (Parmigiano Reggiano) began in 1597, Gouda in 1697, and Camembert in 1791.
+The existence of cheddar has been recorded since the 1500s, the production of Parmesan (Parmigiano) began in 1200, Gouda in 1697, and Camembert in 1791.
 Cheeses diversified in Europe with locales developing their own traditions and products when Romanized populations encountered unfamiliar neighbors with their own cheese-making traditions.
 As long-distance trade collapsed, only travelers encountered unfamiliar cheeses.
 Charlemagne's first encounter with an edible rind white cheese forms one of the constructed anecdotes of Notker's Life of the Emperor.
 Cheese-making in manor and monastery intensified local characteristics imparted by local bacterial flora while the identification of monks with cheese is sustained through modern marketing labels.
 This also led to a diversity of cheese types.

 The advancement of the art of cheesemaking in Europe was slow during the centuries after Rome's fall.
 It became a staple of long-distance commerce, was disregarded as peasant fare, inappropriate on a noble table, and even harmful to one's health through the Middle Ages.